Snowflake

 Measure cost

 We built attribution models to assign a cost to each query executed within Snowflake.
 Given the challenge of cost allocation at the lowest grain available for a Snowflake warehouse, which is hourly (regardless of cluster size), this was no small task.
 The complexity arises from multiple queries being executed within the same hour on a warehouse, making it difficult to accurately attribute costs based on time alone.
-Ian from Select.Dev does an excellent job explaining the challenges of Snowflake cost attribution.
+Ian from Select.Dev does an excellent job explaining the challenges(opens in a new tab or window) of Snowflake cost attribution.

 Given all the pieces we already had in place, this approach empowered us to analyze costs at a high level and attribute them to specific data models, teams, or even individual users.
 It helps identify cost-saving opportunities by pinpointing expensive queries, optimizing warehouse configurations, and refining transformation logic.
 These additional metrics allow for informed decisions around warehouse scaling, data pipeline scheduling, and prioritizing optimization efforts where they’ll have the greatest impact.